 Taxes can be confusing, especially when it comes to figuring out what you’re qualified for in terms of write offs and exclusions.
 If you’re not comfortable with filing your taxes on your own, we suggest hiring a professional or using a tax software.

 Something we can’t stress enough is to study up on finances and know how your situation can benefit you.
-Money Journal has a lot of great resources that can help you regardless of if it’s tax season or not.
+Here on the Money Journey Today blog we have a lot of great resources that can help you regardless of if it’s tax season or not.